olkornii/intellij-kubernetes/src/test/resources/testing-editor.md

 ```
 -> push notification "create new"

+COMMENT: Clarify steps for creating new file: "Edit..." some resource (some file must be opened with editor) -> File -> New -> New File -> "foo.yml"

 **Pull notification "update existing" for new file with existing resource**
 1. make sure there's a task "foo" on cluster
 2. File > New > foo.yml
 3. paste yaml in previous use case

 -> Pull notification with "Push" link

+NOTE: foo.yml is already exists in /tmp.
+Cannot create file with same name.
+WORKAROUND: delete foo.yml from /tmp before 1. step.

 **Push notification with "update existing" for knative 'Service' custom resource**
 3. Install knative tutorial https://redhat-developer-demos.github.io/knative-tutorial/knative-tutorial/